Press Enter to search or ESC to close

 Many restaurants have comment forms posted clearly at the entrance or on each table.
 Customers may feel more comfortable providing feedback via these forms versus complaining at the moment of service.
 Providing comment forms will ensure your customers have the ability to share vital information, both good and bad, concerning their experience.

-Understand the Complaint
+Understand The Complaint

 Complaints made at the time of service demand special handling.
 Active listening can ensure the complaint is understood.
 Lack of active listening may lead to providing irrelevant or inappropriate solutions, further irritating the customer.